Red Tide: No Fun in the Florida Sun

 “Mom, can we go to the beach?”
 Increasingly, the answer is no for those who live and vacation in Florida’s vast Gulf Coast region.

-Karenia brevis algae – commonly called “red tide” because its colorful blooms turn coastal water scarlet – is making its grand entrance up and down Florida’s western shoreline, and it’s not pretty.
+Karenia brevis algae – commonly called “red tide” because its colorful blooms turn coastal water scarlet – is getting more common up and down Florida’s western shoreline, and it’s not pretty.
 Aside from the smell of death, red tide triggers many negative consequences.

 The Tangled Red Web

-Sea creatures suffocate and die because the algae bloom chokes off the oxygen in the water.
-The toxins released by the massive algae population are troublesome for humans, as well.
+Sea creatures of all manner, from fish to dolphins, suffocate and die because the algae bloom chokes off the oxygen in the water.
+The toxins released by the algae are troublesome for humans, as well.

 The algae is primarily spread by ships, storms, currents, and the wind.
 And despite millions of dollars that have been poured into trying to stem growth, very few – if any – efforts to prevent the algae have paid off.
+In fact, the species has exploded 15-fold in the last 50 years.
+Its spread still troubles scientists and continues to pound the Gulf Coast tourist industry.
 To make matters worse, experts seem unable to predict when and where this toxic phenomenon will next hit.

 No Fun in Florida

-Those who usually head to the warmer climate of Florida’s trendy Gulf Coast in the winter are staying home as they wait for the red tide to recede.
-Thus, this major ecosystem malfunction has cost the state of Florida millions both in terms of trying to halt its unwanted appearance and in lost tourism.
-Last year was historically bad, and the hope was that it would not be as widespread this year – but that optimism appears to be fading as the deadly algae makes its way up the coast, headed for Tampa Bay.
+Those who usually head to the warmer climate of Florida’s trendy Gulf Coast in the winter stay home as they wait for the red tide to recede.
+Thus, the algae has cost the state of Florida millions both trying to halt its unwanted appearance and in lost tourism.